The InPower Project

 The InPower Project today

 Given this success, we developed the pilot programme into the InPower Project – a permanent Clear Voice initiative that will continue to grow and thrive.
-The InPower Project is currently helping 9 refugees every quarter undertake an interpreting qualification.
-Over the course of the past year over 30 refugees have been supported through vocational education.
+The InPower Project is currently helping 54 refugees every quarter undertake an interpreting qualification.
+Over the project’s lifetime, more than 200 refugees have been supported through vocational education.